 Dialysis areas are a draw for fruit flies.
 The by-products or waste drawn out of the blood during dialysis create a biofilm on drain walls that attracts some flies that feed and breed in the biofilm.
 Oftentimes, the patients coming in for dialysis are immune compromised in the first place.
 The food-borne illnesses fruit flies can carry with them could be deadly.
 They will go wherever there is sugar.
 Glucose is commonly given to patients intravenously to treat everything from low blood sugar to dehydration.
 Those are very broad terms and can be a side effect of several of the inflictions people come to the hospital for.
 Glucose is a sugar solution.
 You know who loves sugar?
 Ever have a banana on your counter that has gotten out of hand and now there are fruit flies all over it?
 That’s the sugar a rotting piece of fruit gives off that flies are very attracted to.

-The best way to keep a medical facility protected from pests and the illnesses they could bring with them is to have a professional pest control company come in on a regular basis.
+The best way to keep a medical facility protected from pests like flies and the illnesses they could bring with them is to have a professional pest control company come in on a regular basis.
 Even if you don’t see a fly, they can be breeding in the drains, traveling in through opening doors, or hitching a ride in on the many patients, visitors, and staff members that are coming in and out of the facility every day.

 Your facility needs a professional pest control company that will come in and connect the dots.
 Western will not just look at where the fruit flies are – but will find the source of the infestation and deal with THAT.
 And Western is more of a partner than a pest control company.
 Western will educate you and your staff on best sanitation practices and methods to help keep flies – and other dangerous pests – out of your facility.
 We are experts at identifying the sanitation and structural deficiencies that are directly contributing to ongoing pest problems – or can lead to them.